 In a fast-paced environment like the medical office, staffers find themselves in the turmoil of things.
-Due to a hectic schedule and loads of paper works, a staff may commit inevitable human errors.
+Due to a hectic schedule and loads of paper works, a staff may commit inevitable human errors, for example, in medical billing long beach ca.

 One of those unlikely circumstances is billing mistakes.
 In some instances, the management intends to do such things.